LERCAutomation/DataExtractor-ArcPro-UserGuide/preface/preface.rst

 Users
 -----

-This user guide assumes that users of the ArcGIS Pro version of theDataExtractor tool have:
+This user guide assumes that users of the ArcGIS Pro version of the DataExtractor tool have:

 * General IT experience including the use of Microsoft Windows.
 * Experience in the use of the GIS application ArcGIS Pro supported by this version of the tool.